wookietreiber/scalomator/README.md

 ```
 $ cd /path/to/scalomator
 $ sbt
+> project scalomator-client-swing
+> doc
 > project scalomator
 > doc
 ```
-The respective documentation can be found at /path/to/scalomator/target/scala-2.9.1/api/index.html
+The respective documentation can be found at:
+/path/to/scalomator/client-swing/target/scala-2.9.1/api/index.html
+and
+/path/to/scalomator/target/scala-2.9.1/api/index.html

-To build the Javadoc for the GUI, navigate to the subproject's base directory
+If you prefer to build the Javadoc for the GUI instead, navigate to the subproject's base directory

 ```
 $ cd /path/to/scalomator/client-swing